top of page

 Flexible Approach:

-Everyone is different, so counseling adapts to meet your unique needs.
-Some people benefit from just a few sessions, while others might choose to engage in counselling for longer periods.
+Everyone is different, so counselling adapts to meet your unique needs.
+Some people benefit from just a few sessions, whilst others might choose to engage in counselling for longer periods.

 a safe place in pastel